sl-prokeys was born April 5, 1995

 I think without question, the finest book ever written about Thompsons is "The Gun That Made The 20s Roar", by William J. Helmer.
 I understand it has been reprinted, but my copy is an original from the first printing - naturally.

-The mechanics of taking the Thompson apart are strikingly simple.
+The mechanics of taking the Thompson apart are remarkably simple.
 The gun comes apart in about 2 seconds: remove any magazines, drop the bolt, press a spring loaded frame latch button below the rear sight, and slide off the entire trigger group assembly, which needs no further disassembly.
 Reach inside and compress the recoil spring via the buffer and buffer pilot, and remove them.
 Slide the bolt, blish lock, and actuator back, and remove.
 The firing pin, spring, and hammer are retained by the hammer pin, pushed through the bolt.
 That's it.
 After doing it once or twice, anyone could do it blindfolded.